 Big Bear | Coachella

-This 24-foot tall bear showed up at the festival in 2015 in the campground holding a custom porch swing from its left paw and a disco ball in its right.
-It is now located at a park in the city of Coachella.
+This 24-foot-tall bear showed up at the festival in 2015 in the campground holding a custom porch swing from its left paw and a disco ball in its right.
+It is now located at a park in the city of Coachella, minus the disco ball and swing.
+Created by Don Kennell, it is made from steel and has hand-blown glass eyes.

-Where to find it: Shady Lane Park, corner of Shady Lane, and Avenue 52 in Coachella.
+Where to Find It: Shady Lane Park, corner of Shady Lane, and Avenue 52 in Coachella